chun-baoluo/atari2600.js/README.md

 This project is an attempt to emulate Atari2600 video game console.

 Right now, the app is able to properly emulate only simple Atari 2600 roms, for example from [here](http://khryssun.free.fr/programming_code.html#Sources_Background).
 Some actual games are somewhat playable (if they load at all), like Texas Chainsaw Massacre, however Player, Ball and Missile graphics maybe a little messed up.
-Only .bin and .a26 formats are supported.
+Supports roms with a size of 4KB or less.

 You can check out the latest build [here](https://star-collector.github.io/atari2600.js/).
 Do not forget to bring your own roms!